Edinburgh Central Mosque: Islam Festival Edinburgh

 The Islam Festival Edinburgh (IFE, and also known as the Discover Islam Exhibition) is part of the Edinburgh Festival.
 The mosque is opened to the public and hosts educational talks and guided tours.
 Usually special events are held on Saturdays, such as classes on Arabic calligraphy and presentations of Arabic art.
 There are also lectures from various speakers, some of whom, such as Farkhanda Chaudhry, come back each year.
 For example, in 2007 Chaudhry gave a talk on "Women and Islam" and in 2009 he spoke on "Women, Islam and Liberation".
 Similarly, Idris Tawfiq has presented "Who's afraid of Sharia law?" and "The Muslim Jesus" several times.
 Well-known people have visited the exhibition, including the First Minister's advisors, and MPs including Sir Menzies Campbell.

 Minority Ethnic Health Inclusion Project (MEHIP)

-The mosque is most notably recognized for their collaborations with the Minority Ethnic Health Inclusion Project (MEHIP) who wanted to start a health education program.
-The health fair was organized by multiple organizations and hosted at the Edinburgh Central Mosque in November 2002 (during Ramadan).
+The mosque has been recognised for their collaborations with the Minority Ethnic Health Inclusion Project (MEHIP) who wanted to start a health education program.
+The health fair was organised by multiple organisations and hosted at the Edinburgh Central Mosque in November 2002 (during Ramadan).
 This pilot fair was the first of its kind and created trust between the ethnic community and health officials.